What are the best substitutes for Kale?

 Using spinach as a substitute for kale in recipes is quite common and can be a simple and nutritious swap.
 Spinach has a milder flavor compared to kale, but it offers many of the same health benefits.
 It also works well in a variety of dishes.
 Here are some tips on how to use spinach as a substitute for kale:

-2. Smoothies: Spinach blends well in smoothies, just like kale.
-You can add a handful of fresh spinach leaves to your favorite smoothie recipe for an extra nutrient boost without altering the taste too much.
+- Smoothies: Spinach blends well in smoothies, just like kale.
+You can add a handful of fresh spinach leaves to your favorite smoothie recipe.
+This will provide an extra nutrient boost without altering the taste too much.

-5. Pizza Topping: Instead of using kale as a pizza topping, you can scatter fresh spinach leaves over your pizza before baking.
+- Pizza Topping: Instead of using kale as a pizza topping, you can scatter fresh spinach leaves on top.
+Just add them over your pizza before baking.
 The heat of the oven will wilt the spinach slightly, and it will add a nutritious touch to your pizza.

-Remember that spinach wilts down significantly more than kale, so you might need to use a larger volume of spinach to achieve the desired amount in your recipes.
+Remember that spinach wilts down significantly more than kale.
+Therefore you might need to use a larger volume of spinach to achieve the desired amount in your recipes.
 Additionally, since spinach has a more delicate texture, be cautious not to overcook it.
 If you do it can become mushy and lose some of its nutritional value.

 Swiss Chard